clangguth/autower/README.txt

 airports.
 Since not all (actually only very few) airports include detailed information about the tower position (and others do not have a tower at all), in many cases autower has to make the best out of the few information that FS does provide.
-It will, for example, have to determine by itself the height of the tower, and in some cases it tries to adjust the position so that it does not sit on a runway.
-This may turn out not to be an ideal situation for every airport out there -- however, I believe that it does a relatively good job, and if you're not satisfied, you can always tweak it by changing its configuration.
+It may, for example, have to determine by itself the height of the tower, and in some cases it tries to adjust the position so that it does not sit on a runway.
+This might turn out not to be an ideal situation for every airport out there -- however, I believe that it does a relatively good job, and if you're not satisfied, you can always tweak it by changing its configuration.
+Further information about modifying tower positions is provided below.